 In collaboration with on-site fieldwork coordinators, all fieldwork settings will be categorized similarly to coursework and Level I fieldwork, into one of the following categories: Neuromusculoskeletal and Movement-Related Functions and Mental Functions.
 They will also be categorized as community-based, non-community, or a setting that offers both.
-Students will be required to complete one placement in a setting categorized as Mental Functions and one placement in a setting categorized as Neuromusculoskeletal and Movement-Related Functions.
+Students will be required to complete one placement in a setting categorized as Mental Functions.
 Students are likely to address Sensory Functions in both previously mentioned fieldwork categories.
 Students will be required to complete one of their Level II placements with the adult population and the other placement will be determined based on students' interest and placement availability.